Shared Links

 - Different endpoints are used to retrieve metadata template details, depending on the scope:

 - We prioritize the processing of files expiring in the next 12 months, then asynchronously process content expiring further in the future.
-This can lead to a situation where content expiring further in the future gradually displays in the subsequent days after enablement.
+This may lead to a situation where content expiring further in the future gradually displays in the subsequent days after enablement.

 - Similarly, when you apply a retention policy to new content, the data starts appearing on the page within 72 hours.
 If you apply it to a large number of files (e.g. hundreds of millions) it appears gradually over the following days.